 Note: The third party lab has been redacted from the lab tests, but nothing else has been modified.
 This is to protect them from this lawsuit should they choose not to become an expert witness.

-As you can see in the video above, our third party lab did not detect either 1-Androstenedione, or its predecessor hormone, 1-Androsterone (also known as 1-Andro or 1-DHEA) to 99.9% accuracy.
-We decided to test for 1-DHEA because it is legally manufactured by Hi-Tech Pharmaceuticals and is in Gaspari’s Halodrol prohormone / muscle-builder, so we wanted to check that there wasn’t a bunch of 1-DHEA inside that converted to 1-Androstenedione (this is what happens in your body when you take 1-DHEA).
+As you can see in the video above, our third party lab did not detect either 1-Androstenedione, or its predecessor hormone, to 99.9% accuracy.
+We decided to test for the additional ingredient because it is manufactured by Hi-Tech Pharmaceuticals and is in Gaspari’s Halodrol, so we wanted to check that there wasn’t a bunch of 1-DHEA inside that converted to 1-Androstenedione (this is what happens in your body when you take 1-DHEA).
 Neither were found.

 LGC Science and Good’s lawyer, David M. Fish, were both reached for comment on November 3, 2017, and neither responded.

 Matt Masuda of Millennium Sport Technology did respond, however:

 Thanks for reaching out.

 The health and safety of our customers and athletes is paramount to us!
 We take pride in the quality, integrity and testing of our products and stand firmly behind them!

 You are correct that USADA does NOT back or confirm the allegations of 1-Androstenedione or Ephedrine asserted against our product.
 Our products have never been listed on USADA’s high risk list (Supplement411.org), nor have we ever been contacted by USADA regarding any banned substance being found in our products.
 All comments and statements to the contrary made by the plaintiff’s attorney to the media are unfounded, reckless and damaging.